jonniespratley/jspratley/www/README.md

 ### + What is your history of solving issues in development productivity?
 I have history in solving issues in development productivity dating back to June of 2009, when I released an open source project called [CodeGen](https://code.google.com/p/flex-codegen/), with 700+ downloads this project enabled developers to scaffold 100% both client-side and server-side code from a structured XML document.

-In January of 2013 I launched the [AppMatrix Studio](http://myappmatrix.com/modules/ame-studio/) which consists of 5 sub-applications that enables mobile application developers to design, develop, deploy and manage mobile applications created with a variety of todays cutting edge technologies including the Titanium Platform, PhoneGap, jQuery Mobile and standard HTML5 / CSS3.
+In January of 2013 I launched the ****** which consists of 5 sub-applications that enables mobile application developers to design, develop, deploy and manage mobile applications created with a variety of todays cutting edge technologies including the Titanium Platform, PhoneGap, jQuery Mobile and standard HTML5 / CSS3.

 ### + Do you design/develop libraries to streamline development?